AbnerTor/react-three/README.md

 #React Portfolio

-This is my portfolio, I worked hard on it I guess.
+This is my portfolio, I built it using react and tailwind, still has a few things that need to be ironed out but looks good for the most part.
-Trying to update the git hub page